iamdominic2/Ruminations-of-Reverious-Recurrences/README.md

 The core logic of the overworld and battle systems is implemented in the 17) Overworld Player and 3) Battle Engine, respectively.

-By the way, this was made before people thought AI slop was actually slop.
+Disclosure: I was messing with AI-generated graphics becuase those were pretty new and exciting for the time.
 This was more of a coding exercise than a graphical one.
 The graphics may actually explain what is so *reverious* about the *recurrences* within the game - so go your way and discover the deep themes for yourself!